CameronE14/Valley-gaming/README.md

 ***insert responsive photo***

 - For my testing I used the W3C HTML Validator and CSS Validator.
-  Please find links for both sites here - [html validator](https://validator.w3.org/) & [css validator](https://jigsaw.w3.org/css-validator/)
+  Please find links for both sites here - [HTML Validator](https://validator.w3.org/) & [CSS validator](https://jigsaw.w3.org/css-validator/)

 - The HTML validator helped with debuging href links inside of images.
 I now know that I need to wrap a <img> inside of an <a> tag to allow it to be a clickable link.